sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 `manysketch` loads one sequence file from disk per thread and sketches it using all signature params simultaneously.

 `manysearch` loads all the queries at the beginning, and then loads one database sketch from disk per thread.
 The compute-per-database-sketch is dominated by I/O. So your number of threads should be chosen with care for disk load.
 We typically limit it to `-c 32` for shared disks.
+We suggest using a manifest CSV file for the database sketches.

 `multisearch` loads all the queries and database sketches once, at the beginning, and then uses multithreading to search across all matching sequences.
 For large databases it is extremely efficient at using all available cores.
 So 128 threads or more should work fine!
+Zipfiles and manifests should work well.

+`pairwise` acts just like `multisearch`, but only loads one file (and then does all comparisons between all pairs within that file).

-Like `multisearch`, `fastgather` loads everything at the beginning, and then uses multithreading to search across all matching sequences.
+Like `multisearch` and `pairwise`, `fastgather` loads everything at the beginning, and then uses multithreading to search across all matching sequences.
 For large databases it is extremely efficient at using all available cores.
 So 128 threads or more should work fine!
+We suggest using zipfile or manifests for the database.

 `fastmultigather` loads the entire database once, and then loads one query from disk per thread.
 The compute-per-query can be significant, though, so multithreading efficiency here is less dependent on I/O and the disk is less likely to be saturated with many threads.
 We suggest limiting threads to between 32 and 64 to decrease shared disk load.
+We also suggest using a zipfile or manifest for the database rather than a pathlist.

 ## Appendix 1 - `index` to create a low-memory index